 Social Media Doesn’t Matter in a Job Search

 Really???
 To this, I say the following: Social media isn’t just social anymore.
 Social media is for promoting brands, companies, new products and winning presidential elections.
 As President Obama if he feels like Social Media made a difference in his last two job hunts.
 There are so many ways that social media can help your job hunt that if you don’t get this one I am not going to waste my breath.
 When recruiters and hiring managers get your resume, where is the first place they go to check you out?
 Don’t just post about where you were last Friday night, share current trends in your industry!

 I know How to Answer Interview Questions

 When I practice mock interviews with candidates, I would say that 95% of the folks do have an answer to most interview questions.
 The problem is that the answer is buried in a 4-minute diatribe and the answer doesn’t reveal itself till minute 2.

 - Long-winded answer.
 Most people quit listening after 15 seconds of not getting an answer to a question asked.
-I have the unique ability of asking a question and then sitting though 45 “dog” seconds of the “set-up” to the answer and then not chewing my arm off as I finally hear what is their “final answer”.
+I have the unique ability to ask a question and then sitting through 45 “dog” seconds of the “set-up” to the answer and then not chewing my arm off as I finally hear what is their “final answer”.

 - One sentence answer.
 I interpret unemotional short responses that show no effort of engagement because the candidate doesn’t take the initiative or feels that I am controlling the situation.
 Interviews should be an equal back and forth conversation.